theJaxon/CKAD/README.md

   - Files: puts the contents of a file in ConfigMap
   - Literal Values: provide variables and command arguments that are to be used by a pod

-* The behavior of --from-file is that if no key=file_name was specified then the file_name itself is set as the key name.
+* The behavior of `--from-file` is that if no `key=<file-name` was specified then the file-name itself is set as the key name.
 * if a key was passed then it overrides the file_name that was going to be set by default as the key

 ```bash